prehensile/elk-throne/userguide.md

 ⚠️ While no-one is sitting in the throne, it's __scanning for tags__ in a radius of __just under two metres__ around the __RFID antenna__.
 As someone walks the red carpet, the tags are scanned, and whatever the scanner's picked up is __locked in__ when the __sensor on the bottom step__ is trodden on.
 This means that:
  * if __any other tags__, besides those in the board being held by the current sitter, are __inside the two-meter radius__ at the time the step sensor is trodden on, they will confuse the reader,
  * if the __step sensor__ is not trodden on, the reader may not freeze correctly, causing an unpredictable read of the tags.

+⚠️ __If it goes haywire__ don't worry.
+The system has various timeouts - if you leave the throne alone for a couple of minutes (with no tags in its reading field), it should recover.
+Turning it off and on again should also reset it to a sensible state.

 ## Block diagram
 ![Block diagram image](throne-block-diagram.png)